 In 2006, Matthew took a leave of absence from his job with the Australian Opera and Ballet Orchestra and moved from Australia to Wisconsin to work for Greenhoe Trombones.
 Matthew felt very honored to be a part of the manufacturing team of those fine trombones of that time.
 Matthew's skills were focused and honed to an exceptionally high level.
 After the Greenhoe shop closed in 2012, Matthew worked as a technician for the Getzen company for 12 months.

-Matthew lives in Jackson, Wisconsin, with his wife Sue, (who is the M&W office manager and also a musician) his step-son, and their little dog, Annie.
+Matthew lives in Jackson, Wisconsin, with his wife Sue, (who is the M&W office manager and also a musician), his step-son, and their little dogs, Annie and Joey.
 In his spare time, Matthew enjoys cooking various cuisines and building Scale Model Aircraft.
 He is a regular contributor to Finescale Modeler Magazine, a publication he has read since it's first issue in 1982.

 M&W Custom Trombones